 U.S. financial stability group discusses debt ceiling, shutdown

-The group also discussed the effect of the week-old federal government shutdown on market monitoring by the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC).
+The group also discussed the effect of the week-old federal shutdown on market monitoring by the Commodity Futures Trading Commission and the Securities and Exchange Commission.
+Most other financial regulators have not been affected by the shutdown.